Light dilaton from top-down holographic confinement with magnetic fluxes

 \section{Local stability analysis: fluctuation Spectra}

 We perform a local stability study of the soliton solutions, restricted to the region inside the square in Fig.~\ref{fig:F}, in which they are regular and energetically favored.
-To this purpose, we compute the mass spectrum of fluctuations of the scalar and tensor fields in the gravity description, along the soliton solutions.
+To this purpose, we compute the mass spectrum of fluctuations of the scalar and tensor fields in the gravity description, along the soliton solutions, which we interpret as bound states of the dual field theory (in Yang-Mills theories, these would be identified with glueballs).
 We adopt the gauge invariant formalism developed in Refs.~\cite{Bianchi:2003ug,Berg:2005pd,Berg:2006xy, Elander:2009bm,Elander:2010wd,Elander:2010wn}, for both spin-0 and spin-2 cases---see also Refs.~\cite{Elander:2014ola,Elander:2018aub, Elander:2020csd,Elander:2024lir}, and Appendix~\ref{Sec:gaugeinvariantformalism}, in which we fix and explain the notation.

 Using the holographic direction $r$, the gauge-invariant combinations of the scalar fluctuations obey the following coupled equations:

 subject to the boundary condition:

 where $\mathfrak{a}^a$ are the five scalar fluctuations, and $r_i=\{r_{1}, r_{2}\}$ are the cutoffs we impose along the holographic direction, in the IR, near the end of space, $r_0$, and in the far UV.
 It is understood that at the end of the calculation the results are extrapolated to the limits $r_1\rightarrow r_0$ and $r_2\rightarrow +\infty$, respectively.
 We denote as $M^2$ the mass squared of the fluctuation, in the dual five-dimensional confining theory.
 The full expressions for the fluctuation equations and boundary conditions written in terms of holographic variable $\r$ are given in Appendix~\ref{Sec:Fluctuations}.